 Jennie Webb is an independent playwright LA playwright currently in residence at Rogue Machine (“Yard Sale Signs”) and Will Geer’s Theatricum Botanicum where she runs the new play program, Botanicum Seedlings.
 Her works have been produced nationwide and internationally and supported by programs including The Playwrights Center’s PlayLabs, Great Plains Theatre Conference and Virginia Avenue Project.
 In LA, she is a member of Playwrights Union, Fell Swoop, EST/LA Playwrights Unit and PlayGround-LA Writers Pool; co-founder, LA Female Playwrights Initiative (LA FPI).
 Twitter: @jenniewebsite

 Jess Eisenberg is a playwright, composer, and teacher.
 She co-founded Prologue Theatre Company in Chicago and founded 365 Women a Year: a Playwriting Project.
-Her plays and musicals have been produced around the country.
+Her plays and musicals have been produced around the United States and the UK.
 She is an alumni of the University of Central Florida and Harrison Arts Center.
 She currently resides in Sterrett, Alabama with her husband, daughter, and cats.

 Jessie Salsbury is a member of the Dramatists Guild.
 She is a Kansas City Playwright and has participated in numerous local play readings and new work development.
 Her play “Fangirls An Improbable Cosplay” was part of KC Fringe 2016 and her play “HeLA” was part of Knox College’s New Play Festival II in Spring of 2016.
 She is a playwright for 365 Women a Year: A Playwriting Project and her work can be found the New Play Network Exchange.
 Her goal as a playwright it to bring diverse voices to the stage that have not previously had their chance to be heard.